 To sign up for a Senior Audit with Mr. Lentz, click on Make An Appointment (You can sign up during any term of your senior year.
 Dates are updated before the start of each term, so if there are no dates left during the current term, you can wait for the next term)

 PARTICIPATION IN GRADUATION

-- The student has earned 27 course credits by the end of winter term.
+- They have earned 27 course credits by the end of winter term.

-- The student is registered for a full course load for the spring term, and
+- They are signed up for a full course load spring term, and

-- The student will be within six courses of completing their degree by the end of spring term.
+- They will be within six courses of completing their degree by the end of spring term.

-Students wishing to participate who are more than one course short of graduating must notify Mrs. Gail Sack of their intent to participate no later than the Monday prior to the commencement ceremony.
+Students wishing to participate who are more than one course short of graduating must notify Mr. Drew Lentz, Assistant Registrar, of their intent to participate no later than the Monday prior to the commencement ceremony.

 Union College recognizes academic distinction by awarding some undergraduate degrees summa cum laude, magna cum laude, and cum laude, these Latin honors signifying various levels of the graduates' cumulative grade point averages.
 The faculty has the responsibility and authority for setting the levels necessary to attain the various honors.
 Standards are summa cum laude (3.80 or better), magna cum laude (3.65 or better), and cum laude (3.50 or better).
 To be eligible, students must have taken at least eighteen courses toward their undergraduate degree while enrolled at Union.
 Latin honors are calculated for graduating seniors at the end of the winter term.
 If a student's spring term grades elevate their gpa such that they qualify for the next higher level of honors, then a new diploma will be ordered upon receipt of the old one.

 POLICY ON GRANTING DEGREES TO ALUMNI WHO EARNED ADVANCED DEGREES AFTER LEAVING UNION BEFORE COMPLETING REQUIREMENTS FOR A BACHELOR'S DEGREE